Rmarieta/AWS-SAP-Notes/03-networking/route53.md

 - When queried, 8 records are returned to the client.
 If more than 8 records are present, 8 records will be randomly selected and returned
 - The client picks one a of the values and connects to the service
 - Any records which fails the health checks won't be returned when queried
-- Multi value routing is not a substitute for an actual load balancer
+- Multi value routing is not a substitute for an actual load balancer (no SSL termination, no perfect distribution, no path routing, etc).

 ## Weighted Routing

-- Weighted Routing can be used when looking for a simple form of load balancing or when we want to test new versions of an API
+- Weighted Routing can be used when looking for a simple form of load balancing or when we want to test new versions of an API (canary deployments => for ex new app only to 10% of users)
 - With weighted routing we can specify a weight for each record
 - For a given name the total of weight is calculated.
 Each record is returned depending on the percentage of the record compared to the total weight
 - Setting a weight to 0, the record will not be returned.
 If every record is set to 0, all of them will be returned
 - Weighted routing can be combined with health checks.
-Health checks don't remove records from the calculation of the total weight.
+- **Health checks don't remove records** from the calculation of the total weight.
 If a record is selected, but it is unhealthy, another selection will be made until a healthy record is selected

 ## Latency-Based Routing

 - Should be used when we trying to optimize for performance and better user experience
 - For each record we can specify an region
-- AWS maintains a list of latencies for each region from the world (source - destination latency)
+- AWS maintains a list of latencies from user locations to each AWS region (user DNS resolver location <=> destination latency)
 - When a request comes in, it will be directed to the lowest latency destination based on the location from where the request is coming from
 - Latency-based routing can be combined with health checks.
 If the lowest latency record fails, the second lowest latency record will be returned to the client
 - The latency database maintained by AWS is not updated in real time